hashicorp/terraform-provider-aws/website/docs/r/lambda_function.html.markdown

 * `function_name` - (Required) A unique name for your Lambda Function.
 * `dead_letter_config` - (Optional) Nested block to configure the function's *dead letter queue*.
 See details below.
 * `handler` - (Required) The function [entrypoint][3] in your code.
-* `role` - (Required) IAM role attached to the Lambda Function.
-This governs both who / what can invoke your Lambda Function, as well as what resources our Lambda Function has access to.
-See [Lambda Permission Model][4] for more details.
+* `role` - (Required) The ARN of the function's execution role that grants it permission to access AWS services and resources.
 * `description` - (Optional) Description of what your Lambda Function does.
 * `layers` - (Optional) List of Lambda Layer Version ARNs (maximum of 5) to attach to your Lambda Function.
 See [Lambda Layers][10]
 * `memory_size` - (Optional) Amount of memory in MB your Lambda Function can use at runtime.
 Defaults to `128`.
 See [Limits][5]